rbuskov/hallon/README.md

 - Convention over configuration (should just work for simple scenarios)
 - Choice between fluent API and attributes
 - Allow arbitrary links and embedded resources (the domain model may not be complete, so don't limit the user to stuff that can be found via reflection)
+- Allow custom attributes on links (assuming this is allowed by the spec... could be used to specify actions, for example

 ## Examples
 Single resource: